Dharmapuri31/TicTacToe/README.md

 # TicTacToe & Wild TicTacToe Using Minimax search algorithm
 <body>
-  The game is done using Minimax search.
-It is a backtracking algorithm that is used for decision making in game theory.
+  <br>I recently worked on this project and it was a fun learning experience.
+A game is built using the Minimax search.
+It is a backtracking algorithm that is used for decision making in game theory.</br>

+  Considering three strategies, namely.
+  <em>1) Optimal Vs Optimal</em>
+  <em>2) Optimal Vs Random</em>
+  <em>3) Optimal VS you.</em>

   <h2>
   Tic Tac Toe: